tidehackathon/team-first-cop/README.md

 MongoEngine is a Python library that acts as an Object Document Mapper with MongoDB, a NOSQL database.
 It is similar to SQLAlchemy, which is the Object Relation Mapper (ORM) for SQL based databases.

-#The main functionality
+# The main functionality

-• 1) Pariser of news resources (news sites, telegram channels, tweeter, radish, etc.)-is a modular system, each new parser is connected as a module.
+1) Pariser of news resources (news sites, telegram channels, tweeter, radish, etc.)-is a modular system, each new parser is connected as a module.

-• 2) administrator panel \ operator
+2) administrator panel \ operator
 • Source management: adding \ removal,
 • Analytics:
 • Visualization of similar texts (indicating the coincidence in %)